-After reviewing the Shine Your Light Devotional on Tuesday, I thought it would be cool to have a list of devotionals kids will love and share it with you.
+After reviewing the Shine Your Light Devotional last week, I thought it would be cool to have a list of devotionals kids will love and share it with you.
 To encourage my children to have their own individual quiet times, I’ve found devotionals really provide guidance and focus for talking and listening time with God.
 In no particular order, here are 7 devotionals my kids love.
 Enjoy!

 1. Grace for the Moment: 365 Devotions for Kidsby Max Lucado